 - Interlinking issues that would obstruct them on their journey.

 This area of crawl prioritization is important for your content marketing team to understand as well; many of these focus areas are likely a part of their content optimization strategy.

 On-page issues include errors and problems that occur on page templates, affecting how Google crawls, scans and views your content assets.
 Some of those issues are relatively easy to eradicate.
 Others, unfortunately, might require that you work with the IT department.

 All in all, however, every one of them can affect your search visibility negatively.

 - Duplicate or multiple headings

 - Broken links and redirects

 - Tags misplaced in templates (i.e. the canonical tag or page title tag)

 - Poor URL structure

-Fact: A site audit offers the biggest opportunity to discover the reasons why your website fails to achieve its full search visibility potential.
-But with so many different issues resulting within a typical audit, it's important to understand how to prioritize issues to result the biggest returns with the lowest effort.
+A site audit offers the biggest opportunity to discover the reasons why your website fails to achieve its full search visibility potential; but, with so many different issues resulting within a typical audit, it's important to understand how to prioritize issues to result the biggest returns with the lowest effort.
 The right SEO audit tool helps you prioritize the right tasks to see the best success.